 - The explosion of fireworks

 Chemical Changes Involving Organic Compounds

-Organic Compounds are complex compounds of carbon in which one or more number of atoms are covalently linked to atoms of other elements.
-Some of the examples for chemical change involving organic compounds are stated below.
+Organic Compounds are complex compounds of carbon in which one or more atoms are covalently linked to atoms of other elements.
+Some examples of chemical change involving organic compounds are stated below.

 - The fruit becomes more juicy and soft.

-- Due to the breakdown of chlorophyll, the outer skin of fruit changes its color.
+- Due to the breakdown of chlorophyll, the outer skin of fruit changes its colour.

 Chemical Changes Involving Inorganic Compounds